OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: OPF for Restoration Considering Frequency Dynamics: DynOPF-R

 where $\Delta f_{max}$ is the maximum frequency deviation from nominal, chosen by the modeler as an optimization parameter.

 The practical implementation of these constraints requires the use of numerical integration.
-To keep the constraints linear, the trapezoidal rule is deployed for Eq.~(\ref{eq:swing}), (\ref{eq:gen}), and (\ref{eq:gov}).
-The discretized formulation is given below:
+To keep the constraints linear and maximize numerical stability, the Backward Euler method is deployed for Eq.~(\ref{eq:swing}), (\ref{eq:gen}), (\ref{eq:gov}), and (\ref{eq:Yg-v2}), and the constraints are written in per unit.
+The discretized formulation is as follows:

 Furthermore, big-M constraints are applied to the model to handle the initialization of the generators and computation of the power angles (Eq.~(\ref{eq:delta})).
-Big-M constraints rely on a parameter M, which is set to a large value (e.g., 1E8), and a binary variable which controls whether, or not, the constraint is active.
+Big-M constraints rely on a parameter M, which is set to a large value (e.g., 1E6), and a binary variable which controls whether, or not, the constraint is active.
 The constraints specified by Eq.~(\ref{eq:sw-gen-bigm}),~(\ref{eq:theta-bsu})--(\ref{eq:theta-nbsu2}) are required to ensure feasibility of the optimization problem at the moment of generator pickup.
 Similar methods have been deployed for constraining the synchronization of two independent microgrids~\cite{Maharjan2025}.

 The following constraint ensures that, at the moment of generator energization, the frequency of the generator matches the frequency of the system.

 where $i$ is the index of the leading black-start generator.
 It is noted that the principle behind the constraint is representative of the reality, as NBSUs must be ramped to the synchronous frequency of the system before being switched in to the island, commonly via synchrocheck switching relay.
 The following constraint enforces that the electrical power balance is zero at generator buses before the generators are energized: